Kelvinskell/pymetrics/README.md

 **pymetrics** is an exceptionally efficient and simple logging tool for capturing and analysing important system information.

-This program basically dives into linux logs, captures data, and aggregates them into a single location after analysing them.
+This command line application basically dives into linux logs, captures data, and aggregates them into a single location after analysing them.
 This saves Linux users the time and effort of manually parsing the many log files, which is in itself an inefficient and error-prone process.

 pymetrics is a highly configurable logging tool.
-It comes with its own configuration file, written in YAML, which can be modified to change certain behaviours of the program to suit the user's taste.
+It comes with its own configuration file, written in YAML, which can be modified to change certain behaviours of the application to suit the user's taste.
 Users can even specify a different, custom configuration file which will be consumed by the program.

-A full deprogramion of the capabilities of this program will be given under the **features** section.
+A full description of the capabilities of this application will be given under the **features** section.

 **Note:** pymetrics was not built with maximum portability in mind.
 However, a great deal of effort was made to make it as portable as possible.